 If you accidentally lock a chicken out of its coop overnight during freezing winter temperatures—or if a couple of hens linger too long outside, missing the closing of your coop’s automatic pop door—follow these steps to help ensure your chicken’s survival.

 1. Bring Your Bird Indoors

-Move your chicken immediately into a sheltered location, out of the weather.
+Move your chicken immediately into a sheltered location, out of the freezing weather.
 This can be a shed, a barn, a garage, even your house, any place where the indoor temperature is substantially warmer that outdoors.
 Carry your bird carefully to avoid injuring its wings and potentially frostbitten body parts.